Frequently Asked Questions

 What happened to the Filmspotting app?

-As discussed on episode #590 around the 29:28 mark, Filmspotting's app is no longer being updated now that the show is part of the Panoply network.
+As discussed on episode #590 (listen below), Filmspotting's app is no longer being updated now that the show is part of the Panoply network.
 Here is an alternate mobile-friendly link to access all the latest shows.

 How do I download older shows?